GradientSpaces/WildPose/README.md

 6. [Citation](#citation)
 7. [Contact](#contact)

+## TODO

+- Add run and evaluation scripts for the Sintel dataset.
+- Add scripts for customized videos.
+- Release training code.

 ## Installation

 The following setup follows the working notes in `log of installation.md`.
 The tested environment uses Python 3.10, PyTorch 2.5.1, CUDA 12.4 wheels, MASt3R, lietorch, and the local CUDA extension in `setup.py`.